MartinBurian/kosapy/README.md

     for slot in parallel.timetableSlot:
         print(slot.day)

 When there are more tags with the same path (e.g. parallel.teacher), the result is a list; when the tag is only one, it can be used directly:

     parallel.semester.code

-Accessing a field that is not present returns False:
+Accessing a field that is not present returns an empty iterator:

-    parallel.semester.weather # returns False
+    parallel.semester.weather # returns ()

 The rule of the thumb is: When you are not sure if the tag is present, check first.
 When you are sure there will be precisely one tag, use it directly.
 When there is even a slight possibility that there will be more, iterate as it's guaranteed to work.